AnanyaRitu/coding_assignment/README.md

 <br>
 requires email and password in the body
 <br>
 It will provide an access token and refresh token.
 This access token is required for authentication in all the apis other than the registration api.
+Access token lasts for 5 minutes and Refresh token lasts for 24 hours.

 ## Sales
 ### lists all the sales record